 Vickie Larsen

-This summer I am reading: On the Genealogy of Morality, Friedrich Nietzsche, because I am thinking about modernity as an epistemology thaNietzschet developed, in part, as a reaction against medieval assumptions about knowledge and metaphysics.
+This summer I am reading: On the Genealogy of Morality, Friedrich Nietzsche, because I am thinking about modernity as an epistemology that developed, in part, as a reaction against medieval assumptions about knowledge and metaphysics.

 For students: Not Nietzsche, but J. M. Coetzee’s 2013 novel, The Childhood of Jesus because Coetzee is incredible and this book looks really disruptive